 By Mayo Clinic Staff

-One of the least-known vegetables, though gaining favor, the knobby celery root has a subtle celery flavor that enhances dishes from soup to mashed potatoes.
-Here, it is finished with a creamy mustard sauce.
+One of the least known vegetables, celery root has a subtle flavor that enhances dishes from soup to mashed potatoes.
+It's paired here with a creamy mustard sauce.

 Number of servings Serves 6